-Practical activities are in context of the core skills covered in the Canoe Polo Technical Manual.
-Coaches will work towards understanding these core skills, while building specific coaching tools to aid the delivery of fun and productive sessions.
-The course will involve both poolside, bank and water-based practices.
-The content can be used to develop the understanding of the skills in Canoe Polo, some training theory and discipline specific coaching practice.
+Practical activities will be in context of the core skills covered in the Wild Water Racing Technical Manual.
+Coaches will work toward understanding these core skills, whilst building specific coaching tools to aid the delivery of fun and productive sessions.
+The course will involve both bank and water based practices.
+The content will include the skills of Wild Water Racing, some training theory and discipline specific coaching practice.